pachyderm/docs/content/2.1.x/how-tos/jupyterlab-extension/_index.md

 {{% notice info  %}}
 TL;DR - Quick Start
-We will provide two sets of instructions, depending on whether you know the cluster address (`pachd_address`) you want to connect your JupyterHub to or don't.
+We will provide two sets of instructions, depending on whether you know the cluster address (`pachd_address`)

 - **You know the `pachd_address` of your cluster**: